Rasheek16/Node-Databases/README.md

 ### MySQL

-Configure MySQL settings in the MySQL configuration file (Relational db/sql/MysqlDatabase.js)
+Configure MySQL settings in the [config/mysql-config.js](config/mysql-config.js) file.

 ### MongoDB

-Configure MongoDB settings in the MongoDB configuration file.
+Configure MongoDB settings in the [config/mongodb-config.js](config/mongodb-config.js) file.

 ### SQLite

-Configure SQLite settings in the SQLite configuration file.
+Configure SQLite settings in the [config/sqlite-config.js](config/sqlite-config.js) file.

 Choose the database that best fits your requirements, and adjust the configuration accordingly.